Georgia Southern students rally for reproductive rights

 “It worries me for the future because I still have a good ways to go before I’m going to be out there and I just want to be able to live life like everyone else, have full potential,” demonstrator Ava Degarlais said.
 “I don’t want something like a pregnancy or something like having my rights taken away prevent me from being able to live my life to the fullest.”

-Behind Sunday’s rally is a group of students from Georgia Southern University, who say women’s rights are under attack.
+Behind Sunday’s rally was a group of students from Georgia Southern University, who say women’s rights are under attack.
 For organizer Bri Lowrey, the issue is personal.

 “In high school, I was raped,” she said.
 “It was a very sad time.
 I found out I was pregnant.
 So, I exercised my choice and just know that if it was any other way, my life would not be like it was today.”

-Demonstrators in the crowd stand behind people with stories like Bri’s and argue it’s about having control over your body.
+Demonstrators in the crowd stood behind people with stories like Bri’s and argue it’s about having control over your body.

-“We’re showing that we’re not OK with this,” said Quinell Degarlais, a GSU student.
+“We’re showing that we’re not OK with this,” said Quinell Degarlais, a Georgia Southern student.
 “We’re trying our best with everything whether it’s voting, whether it’s being at these protests, to be able to say we’re not OK with this.”

 But across the street, a few anti-abortion demonstrators saw it differently.